 The Company takes its responsibilities in respect of its contribution to reducing the impact of global warming seriously, both in its capacity as a major participant in the United Kingdom energy industry and in terms of its own carbon footprint.
-Through its involvement in industry groups and its interactions with government and regulators, the Company is contributing to the target of reducing the carbon emissions of the United Kingdom economy.
-It also works with customers to assist in solving issues raised by the introduction of low-carbon generation and technologies and their implications for the planning and operation of the electricity network.
+The Company is contributing to the target of reducing the carbon emissions of the United Kingdom economy by working with customers to assist in solving issues raised by the introduction of low-carbon generation and technologies and their implications for the planning and operation of the distribution network.
+The Company is also actively involved in low-carbon interest groups, both regionally and nationally, and has frequent contact on these matters with government and regulators.

-The Northern Powergrid Group measures and publishes details of its own carbon footprint.
-It set and achieved a target of reducing that footprint by 5% in 2011 and has set a target to reduce its carbon footprint by a further 3.5% in 2012.
-The Company has fitted speed limiters to the vehicle fleet, trialled the use of an electric car for six months and extended the recycling of office waste to all major office sites.
-In line with Ofgem's requirements, the Company has contributed to the sustainability agenda through public reporting on the carbon footprint of its business and, during 2011, achieved certification under CEMARS (the Certified Emissions Measurement and Reduction Scheme) that its measurement of its greenhouse gas emissions was in compliance with ISO 14064.
+The Northern Powergrid Group measures and publishes details of its own carbon footprint and, between 2009 and 2012, reduced its carbon footprint by 12%.
+The Northern Powergrid Group has set a target to reduce its carbon footprint further by over 3% in the calendar year 2013 and has a policy of fitting speed limiters wherever feasible to the vehicle fleet and recycles office waste at all major office sites.
+In line with Ofgem's requirements, the Company has contributed to the sustainability agenda through public reporting on its carbon footprint.
+The Company also holds certification under CEMARS (the Certified Emissions Measurement and Reduction Scheme) that its measurement of its greenhouse gas emissions was in compliance with ISO 14064.